ublue-os/website/docs/images/bazzite/FAQ.md

 In order to troubleshoot the issue properly, you should add a log or terminal output of the issue.

 Example 1: For a game running on Steam through Proton, go to the game's properties and type `PROTON_LOG=1 %command%` in the launch options section.
-Play the game and the log should appear by the appid in Home.
-Make sure to attach that to the issue you have.
+Play the game and the log should appear by the appid in your `Home` directory, and make sure to attach that to the issue you have opened.

 Example 2: For a Flatpak application that has issues, get the Flatpak package name of all installed applications by entering `flatpak list` (you may need to readjust the terminal window to get the package name to fit beforehand.)
 After you got the name, enter `flatpak run <flatpak.package.name>` and a console output will appear.
 Copy and paste into a text file, save it, and attach it.